KasperKnop/WEB2/02 Functional Programming/README.md

 ## 5. From Title To URL

 Many content management sites (CMS) have the titles of a post added to part of the URL for simple bookmarking purposes.
-For example `"Learn Functional Programmin In JavaScript"` would result in `.../learn-functional-programming-in-javascript`.
+For example `"Learn Functional Programming In JavaScript"` would result in `.../learn-functional-programming-in-javascript`.

 Fill in the pure function, `urlSlug`, so it converts a string `title` and returns the hyphenated version for the URL: